We carry out cooperation with the region in the medical field

 Inquiries

-At the Itabashi Campus, we are working on the "Cancer Professional Training Infrastructure Promotion Plan" and holding "Harvard Special Session" as an inter-university collaboration.
-Through collaboration between universities in medical care, we will focus on developing human resources involved in medical care and its fields.
+At Itabashi Campus, we are working on the "Cancer Professional Training Foundation Promotion Plan" as part of inter-university collaboration, and are also holding "Harvard Special Session."
+Through collaboration between universities in the medical field, we are committed to nurturing human resources involved in medical care and related fields.

 Cancer Professional Training Infrastructure Promotion Plan

-As part of Graduate School education, with the goal of building a cancer education and research base and promoting cancer education reform, we will focus on training specialist doctors, specialist nurses, specialized pharmacists, specialized medical physicists, etc. for cancer treatment.
-As a result, this is a project aimed at the development of cancer medicine.
-Groups from Teikyo University, Tokyo Women's Medical University, Kyorin University, and Komazawa University were selected for this project (2012-2016).
-At these four schools, we implemented a "practical education for human resources who will be responsible for urban cancer medical cooperation".
+As part of Graduate School education, this project aims to build a foundation for cancer education and research and promote reforms in cancer education, with a focus on training cancer treatment specialist doctors, nurses, pharmacists, medical physicists, and others, ultimately aiming to advance cancer care.
+A group consisting of Teikyo University, Tokyo Women's Medical University, Kyorin University, and Komazawa University was selected for this project (2012-2016).
+These four universities implemented a program called "Practical Education for Human Resources Responsible for Urban Cancer Care Collaboration."

 Harvard Special Session

-Agreement concluded with Kita Ward and Itabashi Ward, Tokyo to further strengthen Community Engagement
+Agreement concluded with Kita-ku and Itabashi-ku, Tokyo, to further strengthen Community Engagement

-The Itabashi Campus has signed an agreement with the Kita Ward and Itabashi Ward of Tokyo regarding cooperation with the local community.
-We will promote plans that allow the university and each ward to exert their mutual strengths and further contribute to the community.
+Itabashi Campus has signed an agreement with the Tokyo Metropolitan Government's Kita Ward and Itabashi Ward regarding cooperation with the local community.
+The university and each ward will work together to utilize their respective strengths and promote plans to further contribute to the local community.

 Build deeper cooperation

-Also used as a place to train the abilities necessary for working as a emergency medical technician
+It is also used as a place to develop the skills necessary to work as emergency medical technician

 We support women's health and local child-rearing